osate/osate2/core/org.osate.help/html/plugins/latency.md

 ##Preference Settings for Latency Analysis

 The latency analysis offers several preference settings that affect how latency is calculated.
 This allows users to perform trade studies along certain dimensions without changing the model.
-The preference settings can be found under the menu **Window/Preferences** then **OSATE Preferences/Flow Analysis**.
+The preference settings can be found under the menu **Window/Preferences** then **OSATE/Analysis/Flow Latency**.
 ![preference settings](images/preferencesettings.png "preference settings")

 The latency analysis supports the following settings:

--   **Treat as synchronous or asynchronous system**.
+-   **System type**.
 Used to assess the sampling latency between periodic components that are not inherently synchronous (threads or partitions on the same processor) or explicitly specified as synchronous by referring to the same *Reference_Time* property value.
     -   **Asynchronous system (AS) \[default\]**: The components are not time synchronized, i.e., dispatches may have time shift.
     -   **Synchronous system (SS)**: The components are time